alyssago/alyssago/README.md

 - 👋 Hi, I’m @alyssago!
-I am a student taking up a degree in BS Management Information Systems, with specialization in Data Science and Analytics and a track in Enterprise Systems, at the Ateneo de Manila University
+I am a graduating student taking up a degree in BS Management Information Systems, with a double specialization in Data Science and Analytics and Enterprise Systems, at Ateneo de Manila University
-- 👀 I’m interested in project management, graphic design, and business process analysis
+- 👀 I’m interested in project management, graphic design, data science, and business process analysis
 - 🌱 I’m currently learning R language as well as more about frontend development using the Django framework, HTML5, and CSS
 - 💞️ I’m looking to collaborate on anything involving UX/UI at the moment!
 - 📫 You can reach me through my linkedin profile at https://www.linkedin.com/in/alyssa-go/ and Instagram at https://www.instagram.com/alyssagogh/ :--)